Will Selena Gomez Be Featured In The Weeknd’s Next Music Video?

 “[Selena Gomez] and The Weeknd can’t stand to be apart from each other, even day is like torture for them,” another insider told Hollywood Life.
 “They have already talked about moving in together once The Weeknd’s world tour ends.”

-Prior to her relationship with The Weeknd, Selena Gomez went through a rocky 2016 and in August of that year, she announced she was suffering from anxiety, panic attacks and depression before reportedly checking into a treatment center in Nashville, Tennessee.
+Before her relationship with The Weeknd, Selena Gomez went through a rocky 2016 and in August of that year, she announced she was suffering from anxiety, panic attacks, and depression before reportedly checking into a treatment center in Nashville, Tennessee.
 Months later, she made her return to the spotlight during an appearance at the 2016 American Music Awards in Los Angeles.

 Since reportedly leaving rehab, Selena Gomez has released a new song, “It Ain’t Me,” and confirmed a new gig with Coach.
 At the end of last year, Gomez took to Instagram, where she shared a photo of herself modeling for the fashion house and revealed she would also be designing for the brand.